scotthartley/paper_finder/README.md

 Resolver is a more powerful tool, but this utility is easily customized to add/remove journals and change abbreviations, which can be handy.

+Notes:

+- Requires installation of PyYAML

+- Non-Safari users will need to switch the commented out lines at the very end of the script.

 [Alfred]: https://www.alfredapp.com
 [Chemistry Reference Resolver]: http://chemsearch.kovsky.net